 EVERY PROBLEM HAS A SOLUTION .

-What is the REAL REASON For Your Problem Drinking
+What is the REAL REASON For You Drinking To Solve Problems

 You need to think to yourself what is the REAL REASON that Alcohol/Cocaine has a hold of you?
 Yes, it is addictive and moreish but there are plenty of people who use alcohol/drugs in a non-destructive way.